tlaplus/vscode-tlaplus/README.md

 ====
 ```

 Run command `TLA+: Parse module`.
-It will transpile the PlusCal algorithm to TLA<sup>+</sup> specification (that will be added right into this file) and check it for errors.
+It will translate the PlusCal algorithm to a TLA<sup>+</sup> specification (that will be added right into this file) and check it for errors.

 We now have a simple specification that we can check by running the command `TLA+: Check model`.
-The command will start the TLC tool on the currently open specification and display its progress and final result in a special panel.
+It will start the TLC tool on the currently open specification and display its progress and final result in a special panel.

-One of the artifacts that the TLC command cerates when running on a `.tla` file with a PlusCal algorithm is a `.cfg` file that contains the model parameters.
-If you don't use PlusCal in your specification, the model configuration file will not be created automatically, but the extension will warn you about its absense and propose you to create it from a simple template.
+One of the artefacts that the TLC command cerates when running on a `.tla` file with a PlusCal algorithm is a `.cfg` file that contains the model parameters.
+If you don't use PlusCal in your specification, the model configuration file will not be created automatically, but the extension will warn you about its absence and propose you to create it from a simple template.

 You can find the full output of the TLC tool in a `.out` file that will be created near your specification.
 Should you need to visualize an output from a previous model checking, use the command `TLA+: Visualize TLC output` on a `.out` file.

+## Make your work easier

+If you're going to use the extension for more than just syntax highlighting, a few tips may help to make your experience smoother:

+* [Map keyboard shortcuts](https://code.visualstudio.com/docs/getstarted/keybindings) to the extension commands.
+For instance, you might want to parse the current module by pressing `Ctrl+I` (`Command+I`) and to run the model checker by pressing `Ctrl+.
+Ctrl+.` (`Command+.
+Command+.`).
+* [Edit settings](https://code.visualstudio.com/docs/getstarted/settings) to hide `.old` (and probably  `.out`) files from the Explorer panel.
+Those files are a by-product of various tools, and there's usually no need to deal with them directly.
+You'll need the `files.exclude` setting, and patterns to add are `**/*.old` and `**/*.out`.
+* [Take a look](https://github.com/alygin/vscode-tlaplus/blob/master/languages/pluscal-snippets.json) at the PlusCal code snippets the extension provides.
+They can save you a few keyboard strokes here and there.

 ## What to read

+If you're not familiar with TLA<sup>+</sup>, but want to get a grasp on it, the following list of resources is a good starting point:

 * [TLA<sup>+</sup> Home Page](http://research.microsoft.com/en-us/um/people/lamport/tla/tla.html) on Leslie Lamport's website.
 * [Introduction to TLA<sup>+</sup> and PlusCal](https://learntla.com) by Hillel Wayne.